jatinselmokar/jatinselmokar.github.io/_posts/2020-05-28-face-recognition.md

 ---
 ## Introduction

-The project aims to build a facial recognition application using pre-trained DNN models and Python's OpenCV library.
+This project is focused on building a webcam integrated facial recognition application using pre-trained DNN models and Python's OpenCV library.
 To recognize faces, the project uses a special kind of neural architecture called "Siamese Network" in which the output vectors (embeddings) of input images are compared against each other to measure the similarity between the two.

-The project is divided into 3 major steps as mentioned below to accomplish the facial recognition task.
+The entire pipeline of the project is divided into 4 major parts as mentioned below.
+The scripts associated with each stage are run in sequence using command prompt to run the facial recognition application.

-* Image Data Generation
+* Image data generation (imagecapture.py)
 * Face detection
-* Extraction of image embeddings
+* Extraction of image embeddings (extract_embeddings.py)
-* Determining similarity
+* Face recognition (recognize_video.py)

-### Image Data Generation
+## Image Data Generation

-For any facial recognition pipeline, the very step is to build user image data so that it can be compared to live facial data in the future for recognition.
-The pyhton script "imagecapture.py" is used to capture user images which are then stored in local computer for further processing.
+For any facial recognition task, the very step is to build user image data so that it can be compared to live facial data in the future for recognition.
+The python script "imagecapture.py" is used here to capture user images which are then stored on scratch disk for further processing.

 Frames from the webcam video are captured and stored on local drive using OpenCV's VideoCapture method as shown in the code below.

+##### Sample Code (Refer to "imagecapture.py" script for the entire code)

 ``` python
 #Capture Images